Commandline Interface

 Here, "." represents current directory, and -d means deploy.
 Deploy will deploy the template, however it will not make it go "live".
 If you want to both deploy and make your template live, a "-a" or "--active" option needed as well.

-Check out how the template directory contains, and deploy your first update
+Overview of the template directory structure.
+Pushing your first update and asset

 Congratulations!
 You have edited and pushed your SaaS template, and the template is maintained on your local computer.
 It is highly recommended to create a git repo and track versions of your SaaS template.